Pranay Devnani MSIE 2016

-“What I’m doing is repurposing the same sensors and the same data to predict the value and quality of a phone once the life cycle is over,” Devnani said.
+“What I’m doing is repurposing the same sensors and the same data to predict the value and quality of a phone once the life cycle is over,” Devnani says.

-This method could provide more accuracy, lower the cost of inspecting refurbished phones, and reduce e-waste, a growing environmental problem in today’s society.
+This method could provide more accuracy, lower the cost of inspecting refurbished phones, and reduce e-waste, a growing environmental problem.

 Additionally, this method could help manufacturers hand pick the best quality phones for a second life, as opposed to randomly testing and selecting phones that are sent back.

-In the future, Devnani said it would be more accurate to create new, more well-designed sensors, rather than repurposing existing sensors, that can predict the value of a device.
+In the future, Devnani says it would be more accurate to create new, better-designed sensors, rather than repurposing existing sensors, to help predict the value of a device.

 After graduation, Devnani was hired at Apple as a product quality engineer for the iPhone team.

-“It’s pretty good to join such a big company in a good position,” he said.
+“It’s pretty good to join such a big company in a good position,” he says.
 “I think it’s a good start to my career.”